mattleibow/CPTMSDUG-MCP-Server/README.md

 ## Data Source

-All data is sourced from the live CPTMSDUG API at https://cptmsdug.dev/mcp.json, providing up-to-date information about the Cape Town Microsoft Developer User Group community.
+All data is sourced from the live CPTMSDUG API at https://cptmsdug.dev/, providing up-to-date information about the Cape Town MS Developer User Group community.